People sitting at table with computer and paper

 • You can enter into a debt agreement before bankruptcy procedures begin.

 If you have leased or loaned out property, you can register a security interest in the property through the Personal Property Securities Register (PPSR).
-This ensures where another business becomes insolvent or bankrupt, you have the first claim to get your property returned before other stakeholders (such as banks or liquidators).
+This ensures where another business becomes insolvent or bankrupt, you have the first claim to get your property returned before any unsecured creditors.

 Case Study - Registration on the PPSR